 - Wipe the surface down with a soapy damp rag or cloth and then repeat with clean water to make sure all dirt and grease are gone.
 Let dry.

-Once the trim was dry, I applied Complete with a 2-inch angled sash brush.
+Once the trim was dry, I applied the paint with a 2-inch angled sash brush.
 I needed two coats, and added a third coat on the inside bottom section of the window that had some dark water staining along it.

-Here you can see how Complete covered the brown after only one light coat.
+Here you can see how the paint covered the brown after only one light coat.